developmentseed/stac-auth-proxy/README.md

 ---

-> [!WARNING]
-> This project is currently in active development and may change drastically in the near future while we work towards solidifying a first release.

 STAC Auth Proxy is a proxy API that mediates between the client and your internally accessible STAC API to provide flexible authentication, authorization, and content-filtering mechanisms.

 ## ✨Features✨